 |Agra ||Sarovar Crystal or similar |

-Almost every hotel and guest house has a kitchen and they provide basic Indian meals such as lintel, rice, chapatti bread, curried vegetable, non vegetarian item, paneer, curd – sometimes, salad and sweet dish.
+Almost every hotel and guest house have a kitchen, and they provide basic Indian food such as rice, lintel, chapatti bread, curried vegetable, non-vegetarian item, paneer, curd – sometimes, salad and sweet dish.
 Except in the cities of Delhi and Agra, please do not expect western style dishes.
-While you are in Leh, its advisable that you buy some dry foods, candies, energy bars, cookies, instant noodles etc. You will also want to bring supplementary vitamins to maintain calorie level in your body system.
+While you are in Leh, it's advisable that you buy some dry foods, candies, energy bars, cookies, instant noodles, etc. You will also want to bring supplementary vitamins to maintain the calorie level in your body system.
 You can also buy some dry foods and drinks in the roadside stores and inns.

-Our guides are local , college educated, fluent in English, knows the areas around, culture, people and religion.
+Our guides are local, college educated, fluent in English, know the areas around, culture, people and religion.
 They know that it’s the trip of your lifetime and they will make every effort to make your trip successful without a hitch!
-Your guide will share with you his knowledge about the local religion, culture and traditions, arranges your lodging and boarding, and makes sure that you have necessary permits and deals with the bureaucracies.
+Your guide will share with you his knowledge about the local religion, culture, and traditions arrange your lodging and boarding and make sure that you have necessary permits and deals with the bureaucracies.
 They will show you the wonders of the areas that you will never find yourself on your own.
-They will deal with the lodge owners, work with the driver for planning the tours of the day, buys sightseeing admission fees, reconfirms your flight if any involved and overall is the manager of your tour.
+They will deal with the lodge owners, work with the driver for planning the tours of the day, buys sightseeing admission fees, reconfirms your flight if any involved and overall is the manager of your trip.
 Our guides are friendly, polite and respectful and will share jokes at times and soon you will become friends

 Altitude Sickness and Health Concerns

 We travel on the high altitude areas of Himalayas and so altitude sickness, which another term is also called Acute Mountain Sickness, is a subject of concern.
-The effects of altitude begin first when you arrive at Leh which is in the altitude of 11,500 ft.
-Some of the symptoms, but not limited to, are headache, dizziness or lightheadedness, nausea, vomiting, loss of appetite, breathlessness etc.
+The effects of altitude begin first when you arrive at Leh which is in the elevation of 11,500 ft.
+Some of the symptoms, but not limited to, are headache, dizziness or lightheadedness, nausea, vomiting, loss of appetite, breathlessness, etc.

 Our itinerary is slow paced with gradual altitude gain and allows additional days in certain places for acclimatization that will minimize the risks of getting sick.
-At higher altitudes, we do not overly exert ourselves and we take everything easy.
+At higher altitudes, we do not overexert ourselves, and we take everything easy.
 We drink plenty of water and take liquid food in meals.
-Garlic soups are considered helpful in keeping blood circulatory system functioning (!); may be a myth but Sherpa guides of Nepal always recommend garlic soup against altitude sickness.
+Garlic soups are considered helpful in keeping blood circulatory system functioning!
+It may be a myth, but Sherpa guides of Nepal always recommend garlic soup against altitude sickness.

 Besides altitude sickness, the other thing we need to be careful is the stomach disorder.
-Please, do drink bottled water as long as it’s available and if it’s not, then make sure that the water you are consuming is boiled, filtered and also medicated.
-You may want to bring along your own water bottle and some water purifying medications prescribed by your physician.
-Do not buy foods with street vendors and do not consume green salads or lassi drinks which might have been prepared with untreated water.
+Please do drink bottled water as long as it’s available and if it’s not, then make sure that the water you are consuming is boiled, filtered and also medicated.
+You may want to bring along your water bottle and some water purifying medications prescribed by your physician.
+Do not buy foods with street vendors and do not consume green salads or lassi drinks which might use untreated water.

 Summer is the best time to Travel to Ladakh

-Since Ladakh is situated in rain shadow trans Himalayan area, the weather remains pleasant and quite comfortable during summers i.e. from May to mid October.
-This is the best season to visit this area.
-It seldom rains, and the mercury level does not exceed 30 °C (86 °F) and seldom falls below 15°C (60 °F) throughout the summer but nights can be quite cold.
-One can always enjoy bright sunshine wandering within lush green valley.
+Since Ladakh is situated in rain shadow Trans Himalayan area, the weather remains pleasant and quite comfortable during summers, i.e., from May to mid-October.
+It is the best season to visit this area.
+It seldom rains, and the mercury level does not exceed 30 °C (86 °F) and rarely falls below 15°C (60 °F) throughout the summer but nights can be quite cold.
+One can always enjoy bright sunshine wandering within a lush green valley.
 There is little or no rain in monsoons.
 The climate remains dry and refreshing.
-Travelers need to be prepared with warm cloths to battle the cold.
-By the end of October, snow starts mounting up high in the passes and roads are blocked and the region becomes isolated with the rest of the world.
+Travelers need to be prepared with warm clothes to battle the cold.
+By the end of October, snow starts mounting up high in the passes and roads are blocked, and the region becomes isolated with the rest of the world.

 Passport, Visa and Permits

-You need to have a passport with remaining validity at least 6 months beyond your trip.
+You need to have a passport with remaining validity at least six months beyond your trip.
 As India does not grant visa upon arrival, you need to obtain it beforehand from Indian embassies or consulates or the designated outsourcing agencies.
 In the USA, Cox and King Global Services handle all India visa processing.

-eTourist Visa: You are also able to apply eTourist Visa online.
+eTourist Visa: You can also apply for an eTourist Visa online.
 You need to upload the passport and picture scan online.
-You will recieve visa approval document in email within 2-3 business days if you have correctly submitted the form.
+You will receive a visa approval document in the email within 2-3 business days if you have correctly submitted the form.

 International and Internal Travel

 You can book your international airfare to New Delhi and return on your own or ask us for help if you need any.
 All internal airfares as required per itinerary will be booked by us and billed separately.
-Local airport taxes may or may not be included.
-Our local managers will advise you if any of the airport taxes are not included in the ticket price.
+Our regional managers will advise you if any of the airport taxes are not included in the ticket price.

 - Travel documents: passport, visa, travel insurance, air tickets.